ALTIBASE/Documents/Manuals/Altibase_trunk/eng/OraAdapter_Eng.md

 ##### Description

-If neither the alive nor constraints option is specified, oaUtility continually checks whether oraAdapter is running, and if it has been shut down (regardless of whether it was shut down normally or forcibly), restarts it.
+If either the alive or constraints option is specified, oaUtility continually checks whether oraAdapter is running, and if it has been shut down (regardless of whether it was shut down normally or forcibly), restarts it.

 If either the alive or constraints option is specified, the corresponding task is performed only once, and then oaUtility shuts down (i.e. does NOT perform continual checking).
 Specifying the alive option tells oaUtility to check whether oraAdapter is running.